Your Dog Is Always Talking

 Showing Teeth (Snarl)

-Lips pulled back to expose teeth with a wrinkled muzzle is an unambiguous warning.
-This is a dog saying "back off" before escalating to a snap or bite.
+Lips pulled back to expose teeth is an unambiguous warning.
+Add a wrinkled muzzle, and the message is clear.
+The dog's telling you to back off.
 Respect it immediately.

 Yawning (Out of Context)